 - 1. "Suspension" of Wrongful Trading provisions: Wrongful trading allows administrators or liquidators to bring actions against directors to personally contribute to the assets of a company where directors have allowed a company to continue to trade when the director knew, or ought to have concluded that, there was no reasonable prospect that the company would avoid insolvent liquidation or administration. - The CIGA requires courts to assume that during the "relevant period" a director is not responsible for any worsening of the financial position of the company or its creditors.
-The "relevant period" is from 1 March 2020 30 September 2020 (with scope for extension).
-The "suspension" does not apply to certain types of entities primarily where companies are party to any "qualifying capital market arrangement" or the company is an "Excluded Entity" (a term used throughout the Act, which includes insurance companies, banks and investment banks). - The consequences of a director being found to have committed wrongfultrading are severe.
+The "relevant period" is from 1 March 2020 30 September 2020.
+The "suspension" does not apply to certain types of entities primarily where companies are party to any "qualifying capital market arrangement" or the company is an "Excluded Entity" (a term used throughout the Act, which includes insurance companies, banks and investment banks). - The consequences of a director being found to have committed wrongful trading are severe.
 Directors can be held personally liable for the losses suffered by the company and its creditors and can also be disqualified from acting as a director.
 Directors do have a defense if they can show they took "every step" with a view to minimizing potential losses to the company's creditors. - 2.
-Statutory demands and winding-up petitions: Statutory demands served between 1 March to 30 September 2020 cannot be used as a basis for issuing a winding-up petition.
-From 27 April 2020 to 30 September 2020, winding-up for cashflow or balance sheet insolvency will also not be available during this period if the cause of non-payment is because the company cannot pay its debts because of the "financial effect" of COVID-19 on the company's financial position. - 3.
-Pre-pack administrations to connected parties: The Secretary of State will be able to make regulations to prohibit, impose requirements, or conditions on, the disposal, sale or hiring out of property by an administrator to a connected person.
-The powers must be used but the Secretary of State before the end of June 2021.
+Statutory demands and winding-up petitions: Statutory demands served between 1 March to 31 December 2020 cannot be used as a basis for issuing a winding-up petition.
+From 27 April 2020 to 31 December 2020, winding-up for cash flow or balance sheet insolvency will also not be available during this period if the cause of non-payment is because the company cannot pay its debts because of the "financial effect" of COVID-19 on the company's financial position. - 3.
+Pre-pack administrations to connected parties: The Secretary of State has recently (October 2020) published draft regulations which imposes additional requirements and conditions on the disposal, sale or hiring out of property by an administrator to a connected person.
+The regulations must be implemented by June 2021.
+They are designed to improve transparency in the practice of pre-pack sales.